Joseph Spiteri

 Joseph Spiteri (born 20 May 1959) is a Maltese prelate of the Catholic Church who works in the diplomatic service of the Holy See.
-He has been Apostolic Nuncio to Lebanon since March 2018.
+He has been Apostolic Nuncio to Mexico since July 2022.

 Biography

 Joseph Spiteri was born on 20 May 1959 in Sliema Malta, though the family lived in Luqa.
 He was the first child born to Ernest Spiteri and Emmanuela née Cassar.
 After attending local seminaries he was ordained a priest on 29 June 1984 by Archbishop Joseph Mercieca in St John's Co-Cathedral in Valletta.
 After a brief pastoral assignment, he studied at the Pontifical Ecclesiastical Academy and earned a doctorate in canon law from the Pontifical University of Saint Thomas Aquinas in 1988.

+Diplomatic career

 He joined the diplomatic service of the Holy See on 15 July 1988 and fulfilled assignments in Panama, Iraq, Mexico, Portugal, Greece and Venezuela, and then worked in the offices of the Secretariat of State in Rome.

 On 21 February 2009, Pope Benedict XVI appointed him Apostolic Nuncio to Sri Lanka and Titular Archbishop of Serta.
-He was consecrated by Cardinal Tarcisio Bertone, with the Maltese archbishops Paul Cremona and Joseph Mercieca as co-conservators, in St John's Co-Cathedral.
+He was consecrated by Cardinal Tarcisio Bertone, with the Maltese archbishops Paul Cremona and Joseph Mercieca as co-consecrators, in St John's Co-Cathedral.

 On 1 October 2013, Pope Francis appointed him Nuncio to the Côte d'Ivoire.

 On 7 March 2018, Pope Francis named him Nuncio to Lebanon.

 On 7 July 2022, Pope Francis named him Nuncio to Mexico.